cobilab/jarvis/README.md

 alt="JARVIS" width="300" border="0" /></p>
 <p align="center"><b>Extreme lossless compression of genomic sequences</b></p>

 As a compression tool, JARVIS is able to provide additional compression gains over GeCo and GeCo2, however it uses substantially higher computational resources (RAM and processing time).
 JARVIS only affords reference-free compression.
+The core of the JARVIS method is a competitive prediction between two different classes of models: repeat models and context models.
+The latter modes ca be either context models or substitutional tolerant context models.

 ## INSTALLATION ##